The Agile development methodology is powering a significant part of the software projects today.

 - Independent: The user stories should be independent of other user stories.
 The “As I, I want, and so that” of a particular user story should not depend on another user story.

-- Negotiable: The user stories should not be considered final at any stage of the development process as the definition of a feature can change at any time.
+- Negotiable: The user stories should not be considered final at any stage of the product development process as the definition of a feature can change at any time.
 Thus, the user stories should be left open for review.

 - Valuable: The prioritized user stories should add value to the end-user, i.e., the prioritized user stories should add value to the end-user, i.e., the user problems need to be solved effectively.